karayabin/universe-snapshot/universe/Ling/Chloroform_HeliumLightRenderer/doc/api/Ling/Chloroform_HeliumLightRenderer/HeliumLightRenderer/printAjaxFileBoxField_FileUploader.md

-HeliumLightRenderer::printAjaxFileBoxField_FileUploader — Prints an ajax file box field.
+HeliumLightRenderer::printAjaxFileBoxField_FileUploader — Prints an ajax file box field to work with the [JFileUploader](https://github.com/lingtalfi/jFileUploader) client.